Skip to main content

 SELECT

-WHERE s.started_at >= TIMESTAMP_SUB(CURRENT_TIMESTAMP(), INTERVAL 7 DAY)
+WHERE date >= DATE_SUB(CURRENT_DATE(), INTERVAL 7 DAY)

-GROUP BY s.landing_page
+GROUP BY landing_page

-HAVING sessions >= 10
+HAVING entrances >= 10

-ORDER BY sessions DESC
+ORDER BY entrances DESC

 LIMIT 20